AY2425S2-CS2113-W12-3/tp/docs/UserGuide.md

 **Interaction:**
 - Upon entering `update income`, the application will first display your current recorded income.
 - You will then be prompted to enter your new monthly income.
-- Enter the new income value as a positive integer.
+- Enter the new income value in cents.
 If the input is invalid, the income will not be updated.

 **Example:**
 ```
 update income
 ```
 *Followed by user input of the new income amount when prompted.*
+- Enter new income amount in cents: `300000` (for a $3000 monthly income)

 ---